PierreLvx/lavaux.lv/about.md

 Hi, and thanks for stopping by.

 My name is Pierre.
 I like building pragmatic engineering teams, efficient systems and elegant solutions.
-I currently help startups grow with proper infrastructure, tooling and processes.

 I am currently working with [SGH Capital](http://www.sghcapital.com/), out of Paris, France.

 #### Why this site ?